 Mullins Bay is in the parish of St. Peter, just to the north of St. James.
 The main town in St. Peter is Speightstown (pron. spyts-town) which is the second largest town in Barbados.
 This is a very historical place and was once the busiest port on the island.

 Today, it has taken on a more relaxed feel and is very pleasant to wander around with a choice of bars and restaurants, a bank and a Jordan's supermarket.
 Speightstown is home to St. Peter's Parish Church, which is one of the oldest in Barbados having been built in the 1630's.

 To the north of Speightstown is Port St. Charles, an impressive development of town houses and apartments around a central marina.
 To the east, lies St. Nicholas Abbey, built in 1650 and apparently one of only three remaining Jacobean properties in the western hemisphere.
 The house is surrounded by 225 acres of sugar cane fields and is open to the public.

 Holetown was the first settlement in Barbados and the main town in St. James, just to the south and 10 minutes' drive from Ocean View.
 As well as the new Limegrove shopping complex featuring luxury brands, Holetown offers a very good supermarket, a branch of Cave Shepherd (department store) and a number of individual gift shops in the colourful Chattel Village.

 You will be spoilt for choice when it comes to bars and restaurants nearby.
 We list below some of our favourites:

-Bombas Bar: Also a stroll from the apartment.
-A local bar, right by the sea serving remarkably good food (including caribbean curry).
+Bombas Bar: Just a short stroll from the apartment.
+A local bar, right by the sea serving remarkably good food (including Caribbean curry).